-We have no interest in the Company which should be disclosed in compliance with the Certified Public Accountants Act.
+Our firm and engagement partners have no interest in the Company which should be disclosed pursuant to the provisions of the Certified Public Accountants Act.

 End

 ^{1.} The above report is the electronic version of the original audit report.
 The original version is separately retained by the reporting company of the Annual Securities Report.